-Using neon underglow lighting is governed by Florida Statutes, Title XXIII: Motor Vehicles, Chapter 316: State Uniform Traffic Control.
+Neon underglow use in Florida is regulated by Florida Statutes, Title XXIII: Motor Vehicles, Chapter 316: State Uniform Traffic Control.

 Is neon underglow legal in Florida?

-Florida law does not restrict additional aftermarket vehicle lighting which would include neon underglow.
+Florida law does not restrict additional aftermarket vehicle lighting, and makes no direct mention of underglow.
 Therefore it’s our conclusion that in Florida neon underglow is not illegal, as long as you follow these restrictions:

 - Red lights may not be visible from the front of the car